-Construction of a two-story wood-frame building to serve as the Southeast Land Trust of New Hampshire’s headquarters.
+Construction of a two-story wood-frame building that serves as the Southeast Land Trust of New Hampshire’s headquarters.
 The new building contains office and programming space to facilitate the organization’s nature-based programming.

-The fossil fuel free building was constructed using sustainable practices and operates at the highest building performance standards, including a high-performance building enclosure with continuous air vapor barrier and insulation to create a super-tight and well insulated building will reduce energy loads.
+The fossil fuel-free building was constructed using sustainable practices and operates at the highest building performance standards.
+A high-performance enclosure with continuous air vapor barrier and insulation creates a super-tight and well-insulated building that reduces energy loads.

-Wood framing was used to reduce embodied carbon footprint and locally sourced thermally modified wood was selected for its longevity.
-To limit solar heat gain during the summer cooling season and allow it during the winter heating season, new recessed windows and sunshades were installed to reduce loads and operational energy.
-The solar panels that line the roof combined with the five ground-mounted solar arrays can fully power both The Mathey Center and the adjacent farmhouse.
+Wood framing was used to reduce embodied carbon footprint, and locally sourced thermally modified wood was selected for longevity.
+To limit solar heat gain during the summer cooling season and allow it during the winter heating season, recessed windows and sunshades were installed to reduce loads and operational energy.
+The solar panels that line the roof and the five ground-mounted solar arrays can fully power both The Mathey Center and the adjacent farmhouse.